Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

-# A Template for OpenFAST Experimentation
+# Template for OpenFAST Experimentation

 This library provides a solution for managing experiments with the OpenFAST simulation tool [OpenFAST](https://github.com/OpenFAST/openfast?tab=readme-ov-file) using MatLab.
 This code is a general template, fit to be modified for many different experiments.